 E1 versus T1

 E1 lines that are used in Australia and Europe have an additional eight lines per B-channel.
 These actually use an E-carrier system, which is an improved version of T-carrier.
 Despite having more concurrent connections, E1 PRI lines are only capable of the same 64 kbps file transfer rates as T1 lines.
 In total, E1 has a higher file transfer rate of 2.048 Mbps versus T1’s 1.544 Mbps, but this differential isn’t noticeable since the extra bandwidth is distributed over the lines.

 How Does PRI Work?

-Even though there’s less reliance on the internet for PRI systems, this doesn’t prevent these systems from being used for file sharing, video conferencing, and chat.
-The steady 64 kbps per channel also provides a high degree of audio and video fidelity over these T1 and E1 lines.
+Even though there’s less reliance on the internet for PRI systems, systems can still be used for file sharing, video conferencing, and chat.
+The steady 64 kbps per channel provides high-fidelity audio and video over T1 and E1 lines.
 Unlike VoIP, PRI isn’t as reliant on bandwidth, so there’s little chance of increased jitter or packet loss with a PRI.
 With that in mind, poor phone service can result in some loss of call quality.

 One of the hallmarks of a hosted solution is redundancy; VoIP service providers that utilize a cloud server model will have multiple geographically spread out servers that can pick up calls.
 With this, customers can rely on high uptimes.